Best Software

 Headquarters: San Francisco, USA, with European operations in Paris, France.

-Key strength: Transparent pricing, in-platform redlining workspace, native eSign, accessible to non-technical users.
+Key strength: Transparent flat pricing, in-platform redlining workspace, native eSign, accessible to non-technical users.

 Best fit: SMB and lower-mid-market teams (under 50 users) wanting simple CLM without enterprise complexity.

-Less of a fit: organizations requiring deep AI capability for autonomous negotiation, or enterprise compliance scope.
+Less of a fit: organizations requiring autonomous multi-round AI negotiation under playbook, or enterprise compliance scope.
+Confirm what the current AI tier covers in a demo.

 Tomorro